AlicjaSk/BookShop/README.md

 Aproach applied in project is CODE FIRST (database was created based on classes).
 Project uses LINQ expressions to show statictics.

+In repository exists SQL script with initial data for database (initial.sql).